Spirit Gleaning featuring Minoosh Zomorodinia opens Saturday January 18, 2025!

 On the occasion of Annie Albagli’s exhibition, Milk Teeth, writer and curator Amanda Nudelman was commissioned to write a text, Everything’s a Rock.
 Please find it here.

-We are excited to announce that 500 Capp Street is a recipient of the The Andy Warhol Foundation for the Visual Arts grant for multi-year programming!
+We are excited to announce that 500 Capp Street is a recipient of the The Andy Warhol Foundation for the Visual Arts grant for multi-year programming and the 2025 Open Space grant of the Kenneth Rainin Foundation!

 David Ireland